chipotle/bookbind/README.md

 Bookbind's generated files _should_ pass ePubChecker with no warnings or errors.
 Keep in mind that if you include XHTML files, Bookbind will add them to your book as-is, so watch for warnings that they might generate.

-## In progress
+## Future Enhancements

-While Bookbind can be used as-is already, it's missing some functionality, not all features have been tested, and there's a lot of rough edges.

-The extremely high-level road map:

-* v0.5: Feature complete
-* v0.8: Test suites
+Bookbind is currently considered "pre-release" by its author, but it's already capable of generating complete books that pass `epubcheck` 1.0.5's compliance text.
+The work to do before 1.0 must include:

+* Creation of a test suite
+* Ensuring Pandoc and MultiMarkdown can be used as external processors
+* Verification that a `distuils`-created tarball really installs correctly
-* v1.0: Full documentation and a good default style or two
+* Full documentation file

-* Future:
+At that point, Bookbind will be submitted to PyPI.

+Other enhancements under consideration:

+* Creating new default styles for the distribution
 * EPUB 3.0 support
-    * KindleGen support
-    * GUI
+* Optional creation of a hyperlink TOC page for lazy people like me
+* Optional MOBI creation if `kindlegen` is installed